holtzmanjon/holtzmanjon.github.io/research/research.md

- For my dissertation, I did cosmological calculations using linear perturbation theory to calculate observational predictions for large scale structure and cosmic microwave background anisotropies.
+ For my dissertation, I did cosmological calculations using linear perturbation theory to calculate observational predictions for large scale structure and cosmic microwave background anisotropies ([Holtzman 1989](https://ui.adsabs.harvard.edu/abs/1989ApJS...71....1H/abstract)).
 I still maintain a strong interest in understanding the interplay between cosmology and the formation and evolution of galaxies.